-Begin by defining what personality traits you want associated with your brand.
+Begin by defining what personality traits you want to be associated with your brand.
 A tech company, for example, might want to be seen as innovative, smart and trendy while an organic food producer might prefer to be seen as simple, rustic and sincere.
 Define your brand personality and then begin planning posts that will reinforce that personality to your followers.

 Don’t just post random product photos.
 If you want to be successful on Instagram, your users need to see you as one of them.
 This means showcasing human elements.
-They need to see the personality of your brand, evident in the tone and subject of your your posts.
+They need to see the personality of your brand, evident in the tone and subject of your posts.
 If you have a smart, funny brand, post smart, funny images.
 If you have a simple, stylish brand then post simple, stylish photos.
 Your brand personality needs to be consistent and unique to you.

-To show off your brand personality, post behind-the-scenes images of what you’re working on, places you visit, your staff, your office, your community involvement or anything else related to your business.
+To show off your brand personality, post behind-the-scenes images of what you’re working on, the places you visit, your staff, your office, your community involvement or anything else related to your business.
 While this may not always seem the most exciting, a little creativity with posts like these can really make you stand out.

 The most important thing is to be yourself.
 Faking a personality can’t be kept up forever.
-Eventually consumers will see through this and your brand will lose credibility.
+Eventually, consumers will see through this and your brand will lose credibility.
 Once that happens it is hard to get it back.

 4. Post Consistently

 Like most social media platforms, success on Instagram is a bit of a numbers game.
-There are an average over 95 million photos and videos posted to Instagram every day.
+There are an average of over 95 million photos and videos posted to Instagram every day.
 With this volume of content, you need to consistently post to stand a chance of being discovered.

 Take care not to crowd your follower’s feeds by posting a bunch of photos back to back.
 Doing this means that a small portion of your followers will see a ton of your posts while the majority won’t see any.
 Space posts at least 1 hour apart to reach as many of your followers as possible.